semmel/StaticLand/doc/cancelable-api.md

 ### `bi_tap(onFailure, onSuccess)`
 `:: (e -> *) -> (a -> *) -> Cancelable e a -> Cancelable e a`

+If either function throws an error, the present outcome is replaced by a failure given of that error.

 Combinations
 ------------